CTIO

 COSMOS - Cerro Tololo Ohio State Multi-Object Spectrograph

-COSMOS is a nearly-identical modified version of the OSMOS spectrograph in use on the MDM Hiltner 2.4-m telescope, and adapted for use on the 4-m telescopes at CTIO.
-The design modifications, fabrication, assembly and testing were a joint effort between Ohio State and NOIRLab.
-This instrument was built to provide a modern, high-efficiency spectrograph for the U.S. community that meets many of the scientific needs described in the ReSTAR (Renewing Small Telescope for Astronomical Research) report.
+COSMOS and KOSMOS are nearly-identical modified versions of the OSMOS spectrograph in use on the MDM Hiltner 2.4-m telescope, and adapted for use on the 4-m telescopes at CTIO and KPNO.
+The design modifications, fabrication, assembly and testing were a joint effort between Ohio State and NOAO.
+These instruments were built to provide a modern, high-efficiency spectrograph for the U.S. community that meets many of the scientific needs described in the ReSTAR (Renewing Small Telescope for Astronomical Research) report.
+Both instruments are available for community use.

 General Information: